 So you need to create a schedule for yourself.
 The first thing to plan is 1:1s with your team to get facetime to address anything they face.
 This is their time and their agenda, not yours.
 When your team knows they have a dedicated time to speak with you on the calendar, they are less likely to interrupt you outside of emergencies.

 Next, ensure you have some open door time for people to come in and speak with you.
 As a new leader, you need to be accessible.
 It’s your best chance to know what is happening in the business.
 A great idea is to schedule time to work in an open area where people can approach and speak with you.

 Finally, you need to get a handle on your work and set some priorities around it.
 Then schedule your “heads down” time on the calendar to get it done.
 You will find that you will have less time to get work done, so knowing what is important and focusing on it will be a game-changer for you.

 Delegation and Accountability

-Now that you know what your priorities are, it’s time to level up your delegation skills.
-As you grow into leadership roles, you will find you need to be thinking farther ahead and living less in the day-to-day.
+Now that you know your priorities, it’s time to level up your delegation skills.
+As you grow into leadership roles, you need to think farther ahead and live less in the day-to-day.
 Unfortunately, that day-to-day work doesn’t disappear.
 So, you need to get good at delegating.

 This brings us to a discussion of accountability.
-It’s good to provide your team members the leeway to get the work done.
-And, you need to hold them accountable for getting the job done accurately and timely.
+It’s good to give your team members the leeway to finish the work.
+And you need to hold them accountable for getting the job done accurately and timely.
 If it’s a longer-term assignment, don’t get nervous.
 You have the weekly 1:1s to get updates and answer questions.

 These are just a few steps to consider to be successful in your new leadership role.
-Consider them the basic blocking and tackling that will make you an effective leader.
-There is more to come, but this is the right place to start.
+Consider the basic blocking and tackling that will make you an effective leader.
+More to come, but this is the right place to start.

 Are you new to your leadership role?
-Maybe you haven’t received the training you hoped for.
+Haven’t received the training you hoped for?
 Let’s connect to see how I can help.